-Chad Richardson has been the general manager and editor at the Hastings Star Gazette since 2007.
+Chad Richardson is the publisher and editor at the Hastings Star Gazette.
 He was the general manager of the Farmington Independent and Rosemount Town Pages from 2000 to 2007.
 He previously worked at the Star Gazette from 1996 to 2000 as a photographer and reporter.
 He also worked as a photographer and writer at the Pope County Tribune in Glenwood.

 - Member for

 - 1 year 7 months

 The Hastings girls soccer team notched its first win of the season last week, beating Farmington, 1-0, Sept.
 8. The game's lone goal came in the second half when junior Courtney Boucher was tripped inside the box.
 Hastings was awarded a penalty kick, and Whitney Vought buried the ball to give the Raiders the lead.
 "I saw some good things in that game," Hastings coach Joanne Teigland said.
 "It's there.
 We're just so close."
 Teigland said through the Farmington game she saw spurts of very good play.